Index

 - The risks of smoking during pregnancy are serious from premature delivery to increased risk of miscarriage, stillbirth or sudden infant death.
 If parents or carers smoke in or outside the home, there are further risks to the newborn, infant and child later in life.

 - In 2018/19, 23.2% of women in Hull were recorded as smokers in early pregnancy at their first antenatal (booking) appointment.
+A high percentage of women in Hull continue to smoke during their pregnancy.

 - Pregnancy can be a key point in people’s lives, and it is important to maximise such opportunities to quit smoking when quit attempts are more likely to be successful.